HegaCendikiaElanda/alprotugas2/README.md

 3. Tugas 2a : Arsip (With update function)<br>
 4. Merging : Merge 2 files to 1 file (With "XXX" as mark)<br>
 5. Splitting : Split 1 file to 2 file (With passing score condition)<br>
-<br><br>
-### Please
-Please try more to work independently.
-Do not cheat when doing a task.
-Working together and cheating is different, buddy.
-Please be confident in your own work.
-Do not give up easily.
-You have to understand what you are doing.
-You must be able to take responsibility for what you do.